mahozad/cutcon/vlc-how-to.md

 see https://stackoverflow.com/questions/50159/how-to-show-all-shared-libraries-used-by-executables-in-linux
 Note that, if the so files have been optimized/shrinked with upx, then probably cannot see the needed library names.
   - readelf -d file.so | grep 'NEEDED'
+  - ldd file.so
   - use chrpath file.so or readelf -d file.so to see the current rpath/runpath of the file
   - very important: use single quote ' and NOT double quote " in '$ORIGIN' to prevent it being evaluated as a bash variable

+chrpath has the downside that if the so file does not already have an rpath/runpath, setting rpath does not work. so we use patchelf.

+By default, the libvlccore.so has no rpath/runpath in it, so in a case like this, Linux looks for dynamic libraries in places like
+/lib/ /usr/lib/ /lib64/ etc. which are defined by the LD_LIBRARY_PATH environment variable.
+See https://unix.stackexchange.com/q/22926.

 ---------------------------------------------------------------------------------------------------